 What are the laws for scattering ashes in Massachusetts?

-There are no specific laws on ash scattering in Massachusetts, much like many other states in the US.
-Cremated remains are basically sterile, organic matter and, therefore, of no harm to the environment.
+Massachusetts does not have specific laws on ash scattering, like many other states in the US.
+Cremated remains are basically sterile organic matter and, therefore, do not harm the environment.

 Common sense should prevail, and you should follow guidelines for the scattering of ashes, as we have outlined in our ash scattering section.